geoneric/fern/documents/Texts/DataModel/DataModel.rst

 In a domain, the feature-items are defined.
 Each of these items has a unique id which is used to lookup attribute values.
 For example, a country feature will have a domain consisting of multi-polygon feature-items.
 Each of these feature-items defines the borders of a single country, whose attributes can be looked up using the feature-item id.

 The same domain is referenced by the enclosing feature, as well as each of the feature's attributes.
 This makes it easier to work with the attributes without a reference to the enclosing feature.

+A spatial domain means attribute values vary with space.
+A temporal domain means attribute values vary with time.
+A mobile domain means the attribute's position changes with time.
+Any combination is possible, including a domain that is neither spatial, temporal and mobile.
+This means a constant value is stored that is constant through space and time.

+[ I think a mobile domain doesn't need to be temporal, but maybe they do.
+I am thinking about a temporal constant value that does change position over time, like the color of a driving car.
+A mobile domain does need to be spatial. ]

+The temporal coordinates with which the mobility is modelled are independent of the temporal coordiantes with which the attribute value variation is modelled.

 Attribute
 ---------